John A. Deighton

 John Deighton is the Harold M. Brierley Professor of Business Administration at Harvard Business School.
 He is an authority on consumer behavior and marketing, with a focus on digital and direct marketing.
 He initiated and has led the HBS Executive Education program in digital marketing and taught the elective MBA course, Digital Marketing Strategy.

-He is the immediate past editor of the Journal of Consumer Research, a leading outlet for scholarly research on consumer behavior, and was the founding co-editor of the Journal of Interactive Marketing, which reports academic research on marketing and the Internet.
-He is the immediate past Executive Director of the Marketing Science Institute, a member of the Chairman’s Advisory Council of Marketing Edge, and a Director of the Berkman Center for Internet and Society at Harvard University.
+He is a past editor of the Journal of Consumer Research, a leading outlet for scholarly research on consumer behavior, and was the founding co-editor of the Journal of Interactive Marketing, which reports academic research on marketing and the Internet.
+He is a past Executive Director of the Marketing Science Institute, a member of the Chairman’s Advisory Council of Marketing Edge, and a Director of the Berkman Center for Internet and Society at Harvard University.
 He has been with HBS since 1994 and received the Greenhill Award for outstanding service to the school.

 Prior to joining HBS, he was on the faculties of the University of Chicago and the Tuck School of Business (Dartmouth College).
 He has a Ph.D. in Marketing from the Wharton School, University of Pennsylvania, and an MBA from the University of Cape Town.
 He also has a B.Sc. in Chemical Engineering from the University of Natal.
 His applied research includes consulting with a number of U.S and international corporations.

 I teach on the role of data and individual addressability in marketing.

 Digital Marketing Strategy

 When the tools of marketing change, strategies change too.
 The focus of this course is on firms trying to navigate the transition from offline to online market-making and strategy development.
 Our concern is primarily with corporations that have products and services to sell, and secondarily with the challenges of developing the tools of digital marketing.